Nicolas-M-Wong/Upscale/Function_version_python/README.md

 The standard name of the upscaled photo is __fraise4.jpg__ .
 It can be renamed inside the python code of the file name UPSCALE.py.

-*On my laptop this program upscale 256x256 picture to a 512x512 in 30 sec approximately.*
+*On my laptop this program upscale 256x256 picture to a 512x512 in 30 sec approximately (with a Ryzen 7 4700U).*